hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 #### 2. Network Model parcellation
 This invloved parcellating the fmri data into distinctive cognitive networks, specifically 400 parcel parcellation matched to [Yeo 7 Network Parcellation](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal).
 The 7 networks of cognitive function included the
 Visual, Somatomotor, Dorsal Attention, Ventral Attention, Limbic, Default and Control Networks.
-The FCN model was applied to the fmri data of each parcellated network separately to determine the indiviudal predictive power of each of the 7 parcellated networks across individuals which included the
+The FCN model was applied to the fmri data of each parcellated network separately to determine the indiviudal predictive power of each of the 7 parcellated networks across all individuals fmri.

 ## Results

 #### FCN > GCN across all tests

 The following accuracy results where obtained for the FCN and GCN models when used to classify the fmri data across timepoints.
 The FCN model performed significantly better then the GCN models.
 It obtained a mean accuracy of 90.7% compared to 78.5% for the 5th order GCN model, 75.1% for the 8th order GCN model and 54.1% for the 1st order GCN model.
 Thus for the future analyses the FCN model was used.
-It's architecture was also a lot more straightforward, a further advantage of the model
+It's architecture was also a lot more straightforward, a further advantage of the model.

 <img src="https://github.com/hanmacrad2/FCNs_GCNs_classify_fmri/blob/master/1_FCNs_vs_GCNs_fmri_classification/miscellaneous_results/model_results.PNG" width="700" />